MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/vpn/vpn-profile-options.md

 | Proxy settings | yes, by PAC/WPAD file or server and port |

 > [!NOTE]
 > VPN proxy settings are only used on Force Tunnel Connections.
-On Split Tunnel Connections the general proxy settings are used.
+On Split Tunnel Connections, the general proxy settings are used.

 The ProfileXML node was added to the VPNv2 CSP to allow users to deploy VPN profile as a single blob.
 This is particularly useful for deploying profiles with features that are not yet supported by MDMs.
 You can get additional examples in the [ProfileXML XSD](https://msdn.microsoft.com/library/windows/hardware/mt755930.aspx) topic.